 - Look for incorrect spellings on paperwork, like vehicle titles.

 - Trust your instincts: If you don’t like the answers or the deal sounds too good to be true, walk away!
 If you’re car shopping, beware of a car being sold for substantially less than comparable makes and models.

-If you have reason to believe that your vehicle was cloned, contact local law enforcement or file a complaint with the local DHSMV Regional Office by using the Complaint Affidavit located on the DHSMV website.
-For a complete list of DHSMV Regional Offices around the state, click here.
+If you have reason to believe that your vehicle was cloned, contact local law enforcement or file a complaint with the local FLHSMV Regional Office by using the Complaint Affidavit located on the FLHSMV website.
+For a complete list of FLHSMV Regional Offices around the state, click here.